royavi21/royavi21/README.md

 ## About Me 🚀

-I'm a passionate **Development** with experience in **python, C# & Web**.
+I'm a passionate **Developer** with experience in **python, C# & Web**.
 I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.

 - 🌱 Currently learning: **C# for windows form application**
 - 🔭 Working on: **Exploring things**